Patrick Hunt (archaeologist): Research

 In one project, Hunt researches the history of Celtic and Roman presence in the region of the Great St Bernard Pass.
 In 1996 he discovered the quarry for a temple of Jupiter in the region of the pass.
 In 2003 he directed a team of researchers and students that discovered a hoard of Roman silver coins at an archaeological site in the Swiss Alps.

 In the Hannibal Expedition 2007-2008 sponsored by National Geographic Society, Hunt searched for artifacts of Hannibal's crossing of the Alps in 218 BC, during the Second Punic War.
 Hunt has investigated 25 alpine passes and is favoring Col de Clapier as the most likely route.
 In 2011, he was the expert on the Hannibal team for Spike's TV show Deadliest Warrior.

 He has been a Fellow of the Royal Geographical Society since 1989.

 His publication record includes peer-reviewed articles, encyclopedia entries, and book chapters on topics such as stone research in antiquity, plant technology, lichenometry in the Alps, paleopathology, and the iconography of classical myths and biblical texts in art.
 He has contributed to journals and books including World Archaeology', BICS, Studia Phoenicia', Journal of Roman Archaeology, African Archaeology Review', Journal of Emerging Infectious Diseases, Wiley-Blackwell’s Encyclopedia of Ancient History', the Bloomsbury Cultural History', Encyclopedia Britannica', and the Acta Antiqua series.

 Hunt has authored and edited various books, ranging from general works such as Ten Discoveries That Rewrote History (2007), Hannibal (2017), Dante’s Inferno (2011), to textbooks and monographs on subjects including ancient warfare, biblical archaeology, and the intersection of mythology and art.
 His output also includes creative works such as poetry, aphorisms, and essays.

 His academic service includes participation in national and institutional committees for AIA and judging for the Saroyan International Writing Prize at Stanford University.

 Hunt has taught at Stanford University for over 30 years and is and is an Associate at UCLA CMRS.
-He has also lectured at Ludwig Maximilian University in Munich, University of Toronto, Alexander von Humboldt University Berlin, UCLA, College de France Sorbonne, among others.
-He has presented invited talks at a number of global museums, including the British Museum and Liechtensteines LandesMuseum.
+He has also lectured at LMU Munich, University of Toronto, Humboldt University of Berlin, UCLA, Paris-Sorbonne University, among others.
+He has presented invited talks at numerous global museums, including the British Museum and Liechtensteines LandesMuseum.